Hutt Workshops: Modern developments

 Various restructuring exercises in the late 1980s and 1990s resulted in the loss of several functions and buildings from the Hutt Workshops site.
-For example, the former workshops administration building was relocated to the Wairarapa town of Greytown and now houses The White Swan hotel and restaurant.
+For example, the former workshops administration building was relocated to Greytown in Wairarapa and renovated to become The White Swan Hotel and restaurant.

 The facility has experienced several changes in ownership.
 It was originally constructed, owned and operated by the government's Railways Department, later the Railways Corporation from 1982, and then New Zealand Rail Limited from 1991.
-In 1993 New Zealand Rail was privatised, and renamed Tranz Rail in 1995, before itself being bought out by Toll New Zealand in 2003, which was then re-nationalised as KiwiRail in 2008.
+In 1993, New Zealand Rail was privatised, and renamed Tranz Rail in 1995, before itself being bought out by Toll New Zealand in 2003, which was then re-nationalised as KiwiRail in 2008.

 On 1 April 2002, Alstom took over the operation of the Hutt Workshops on a seven-year contract to maintain Tranz Rail's fleet of locomotives.
 Three years later, United Group announced on 16 September 2005 that it had completed the acquisition of Alstom's transport operations in New Zealand and Australia, including the Hutt Workshops.
 Following the acquisition of Toll's rail operations by the New Zealand Government, ownership of Hutt Workshops was transferred, along with Toll NZ's rail and ferry assets, to KiwiRail on 1 July 2008.
 United Group Rail remained the operator of the facility until its contract expired on 22 March 2009, when KiwiRail assumed full responsibility for the facility from the following day.

 Whilst KiwiRail is the largest user of the workshops, KiwiRail Infrastructure also has a presence on site.
-Occasionally, work is carried out at the workshops on behalf of other rail organisations, such as heritage rail groups, or suburban rail operators.
+Occasionally, work is carried out at the workshops on behalf of other railway organisations, such as heritage railway groups, or suburban railway operations.
 For example, the workshops refurbished several KiwiRail EO class electric locomotives leased to the Greater Wellington Regional Council.
-These locomotives were used to haul consists of SE class carriages on the Wellington suburban rail network, a temporary measure before the arrival of new electric multiple units in 2010.
+These locomotives were all used to haul consists of SE class carriages on the Wellington suburban railway network, a temporary measure before the arrival of new electric multiple units in 2010.